Trump administration bars clinics that provide abortions or abortion referrals from federal funding

-The Trump administration took aim at Planned Parenthood Friday, issuing a rule barring groups that provide abortions or abortion referrals from participating in the $286 million federal family planning program — a move that is expected to redirect millions toward faith-based providers.
+The Trump administration took aim at Planned Parenthood Friday, issuing a rule barring groups that provide abortions or abortion referrals from participating in the $286 million federal family planning program — a move expected to redirect tens of millions of dollars from the women’s health provider to faith-based groups.

-Under the long-expected mandate, which opponents vow to challenge in court, federally funded family planning clinics can no longer refer a patient for abortion and will have to maintain a “clear physical and financial separation” between services funded by the government and any organization that provides abortions or referrals for abortions.
-Recipients of grants under the Title X program, which serves mostly low-income women, were already prohibited from performing abortions with those funds.
+The change means federally funded family planning clinics can no longer refer a patient for abortion and must maintain a “clear physical and financial separation” between services funded by the government and any organization that provides abortions or abortion referrals.
+Groups receiving money under the Title X program, which serves an estimated 4 million low-income women, were already prohibited from performing abortions with those funds.

-The change was celebrated by social conservatives who oppose abortion and helped elect Trump.
-Health and Human Services officials have said the change is necessary to ensure transparency and the legal and ethical use of taxpayer funds.
+The changes, which opponents vowed to challenge, were celebrated by social conservatives who oppose abortion and helped elect President Trump.
+Health and Human Services Department officials have said they were necessary to ensure transparency and the legal and ethical use of taxpayer funds.

 The move represents “decisive action to disentangle taxpayers from the big abortion industry led by Planned Parenthood,” Marjorie Dannenfelser, president of the Susan B. Anthony List, an antiabortion group, said in a statement.

-“The finalized ‘protect life rule’ draws a bright line between abortion and family planning programs – just as the federal law requires and the Supreme Court has upheld,” said Family Research Council President Tony Perkins.
+Family Research Council President Tony Perkins said Planned Parenthood and other abortion centers now have to choose between shuttering their abortion services or moving them if they want to continue to receive federal funds.
+“Either way, this will loosen the group’s hold on tens of millions of tax dollars,” he said.

-Critics, including 15 governors, decried the change as a “gag rule” that would undermine the physician-patient relationship and threatened legal action to block it from taking effect in their states.
-They’ve also described it as an indirect way to defund Planned Parenthood, which has long been a target of antiabortion activists as the nation’s largest provider of reproductive care services, including abortions.
+Critics, including 15 governors and the American Medical Association, decried the change as a “gag rule” that would undermine the physician-patient relationship and threatened legal action to block it from taking effect.
+They have also described it as an indirect way to defund Planned Parenthood, which has long been a target of antiabortion activists as the nation’s largest provider of reproductive care services.

-New York attorney general Letitia James tweeted that the new rules are “dangerous & unnecessary,” putting millions of Americans at risk, and that the state would take legal action.
+New York Attorney General Letitia James (D) tweeted that the new rule is “dangerous & unnecessary,” putting millions of Americans at risk, and that the state would take legal action.

 Planned Parenthood President Leana Wen called the rule “unconscionable and unethical.”